AramZS/devblog/src/posts/projects/context-pages/day-12.md

 Ok, once I have everything passed into the template I want to test it using jsDom to make sure it has all the right stuff passed in.

 `git commit -am "Set up creation of link block"`

+I'm pretty much ready.
+I think it's good to take a look at the archive link which isn't really hooked in yet.
+I can check the request and...

+Yup the GET request to the web archive returns the link that gets created by the request.
+Ok, I can include that in the object and yeah!
+This looks like it's good to go!
+Next step is to try integrating it into something.

+`git commit -am "Hook in archive url."`